markd315/GitTutorial/README.md

 * [Common terms](#glossary)

 ### Introduction
 Welcome to the Project Management Bootcamp!
 The purpose of this bootcamp is to familiarize you with using the Trello and GitHub technologies.
 This bootcamp is intended for first semester computer science students to complete at the beginning of their first programming course.
 The bootcamp is going to be centered around developing your own website.
 We are going to use Trello to break down this task into smaller sub-tasks, and GitHub to keep track of your code and host your website.
+Please note that this bootcamp consists of two activities, and that you can complete them in separate sittings.
+However, the second activity is a continuation of the first, so you will need to complete the first one in order to work on the second one.

 ### Trello Tracking